Lemon balm, Melissa officinalis L. hero image

 Lemon balm, Melissa officinalis L.

-When I think of lemon balm, the sun immediately starts to shine.
-Thing is, I like to put some leaves of this plant in water when the weather is nice, so for me lemon balm equals summertime.
-It is one of the first plants to appear in my herb garden.
-Not only because it makes me happy, but also because she is an excellent bee plant and therefore immediately brings life to the yard.
-A plant monograph of lemon balm should therefore not be left out in this plant vademecum.
+When I only think of lemon balm, Melissa officinalis, the sun starts to shine.
+Thing is, I like putting some lemon balm leaves into my drinking water when the weather is hot, so for me this plant equals summertime.
+It is one of the first plants I plant in any new herb garden.
+Not only because it makes me happy, but just as well because lemon balm is an excellent bee plant and brings life to the yard straight away.

 Medicinal properties of lemon balm, Melissa officinalis